Tuesday, October 10, 2017

 100th Birthday Fedora Tip To Thelonious Monk

-With the full understanding that whenever Way Too Damn Lazy To Write A Blog posts about music, all readers BUT musicians appear to go away, we salute the one, the only Thelonious Sphere Monk, born on October 10, 1917.
+With the understanding that whenever Way Too Damn Lazy To Write A Blog posts about music, all readers BUT musicians appear to go away, we salute the one, the only Thelonious Sphere Monk, born on October 10, 1917.
 100th birthday tributes are pouring in for the genius of modern music from NPR, the Mercury News and the Monk Institute, just three among many kudos from around the world.
 Jazz At Lincoln Center has been presenting the Thelonious Monk Festival, a series of concerts in tribute.

 The prolific and original pianist-composer-bandleader - as well as a mathematician, ping-pong champ and chess master - is much celebrated 100 years after his birth.
 This was not so much the case during his heydey, which extended from the latter 1940's through the mid-1960's.